specktakel/hierarchical_nu/README.md

 You can now proceed as you would with a local install, as described below.

-**NB: There are still some issues with the compilation of Stan, so a simple local install is recommend for now (see below)**
+**NB: There are still some issues with the compilation of Stan in the container, so a simple local install is recommend for now (see below)**

 ### Local install